SanidhyaShrivastava/SanidhyaShrivastava/README.md

 </p>
 <p align="center">
   I'm a 1st year student pursuing Bachelor's in Computer Science 🎓 from MIT ADT University 🏛.
-I'm a passionate learner who's always willing to learn and work across technologies 💡.✨.
+I'm a passionate learner who's always willing to learn and work across technologies 💡.
+Certified on AWS cloud and Python Programming.
 </p>